-A stolen smartphone can easily ruin your whole day, though our smartphones built-in anti-theft software seems to work just fine, according to some recent research reports, a significant 50% drop in phone-related robberies from 2013 to 2016 was cited after the passage of the Smartphone Theft Prevention Act.
-But still, thieves have found a workaround, a good phone being stolen also gives the thief access to photos, password and more.
+Stolen smartphone can easily ruin your whole day, though our smartphones built-in anti-theft software seems to work just fine, according to some recent research reports, a significant 50% drop in phone-related robberies from 2013 to 2016 was cited after the passage of the Smartphone Theft Prevention Act.
+But still thieves have found work around, a good phone being stolen also gives the thief access to photos, password and more.

 The legislation particularly requires manufacturers like Google and Apple to include theft-deterring software.
 Most of it is packaged in the form of activation locks and remote device erasure system.
 It’s already on your phone, and it’s incredibly easy to make sure it’s actually on.
 There’s also a feature which can make your phone ring, or erased on the go.

 Every iPhone associated with an iCloud account features both Find My iPhone, which lets you track your device’s most recent known location, and Activation Lock, a feature which will prompt you to enter the associated username and password on the device to use it further.
 If you’re selling your phone or gifting the device to a friend, you can easily turn Activation Lock off after both turning Find My iPhone off and removing your iCloud account from the device itself.
 If your phone is stolen, Activation Lock will make sure the thief is never able to associate the phone with their own account, practically making it a useless slab of glass and aluminium.

 How to Enable Find My iPhone

 You will find it under Settings > Apple ID, then proceed to select the device you’re using.
 From there you can simply enable or disable Find My iPhone, and view your currently lost device (if any).
 You’ll also need to enable the location access for Find My iPhone app.
 You can turn it on in Settings > Privacy > Location Services.